troglobit/watchdogd/README.md

 signals, watchdogd stores its PID in `/var/run/watchdogd.pid` like any other daemon.

 To force a kernel watchdog reboot, watchdogd supports `SIGPWR`.
 What it does is to set the WDT timer to the lowest possible value (1 sec), close the connection to `/dev/watchdog`, and wait for WDT reboot.
+It waits at most 3x the WDT timeout before announcing HW WDT failure and forcing a reboot.

 System load average monitoring can be enabeled with the `-a 0.8,0.9` command line argument.
 The two values, separated by a comma, is the